billyxs/notes.md/life/QUOTES.md

 **Chuck Palahniuk** (Fight Club)
 > The things you own end up owning you.
 It's only after you lose everything that you're free to do anything.

+**Jimi Hendrix**
+> When the power of love overcomes the love of power the world will know peace